Unity-Technologies/ml-agents/docs/Python-API.md

    move forward until an Agent in the simulation needs a input from Python to act.
  - **Close : `env.close()`** Sends a shutdown signal to the environment and terminates the communication.
- - **Get Agent Group Names : `env.get_agent_groups()`** Returns a list of agent group ids.
+ - **Get Behavior Names : `env.get_behavior_names()`** Returns a list of `BehaviorName`.
-   Note that the number of groups can change over time in the simulation if new agent groups are created in the simulation.
+   Note that the number of groups can change over time in the simulation if new Agent behaviors are created in the simulation.
- - **Get Agent Group Spec : `env.get_agent_group_spec(agent_group: str)`** Returns
+ - **Get Behavior Spec : `env.get_behavior_spec(behavior_name: str)`** Returns
-   the `AgentGroupSpec` corresponding to the agent_group given as input.
-An `AgentGroupSpec` contains information such as the observation shapes, the action type (multi-discrete or continuous) and the action shape.
-Note that the `AgentGroupSpec` for a specific group is fixed throughout the simulation.
+   the `BehaviorSpec` corresponding to the behavior_name given as input.
+A `BehaviorSpec` contains information such as the observation shapes, the action type (multi-discrete or continuous) and the action shape.
+Note that the `BehaviorSpec` for a specific group is fixed throughout the simulation.
- - **Get Batched Step Result for Agent Group : `env.get_step_result(agent_group: str)`** Returns a `BatchedStepResult` corresponding to the agent_group given as input.
+ - **Get Steps : `env.get_steps(behavior_name: str)`**
+   Returns a tuple `DecisionSteps, TerminalSteps` corresponding to the behavior_name given as input.
+   The `DecisionSteps` contains information about the state of the agents **that need an action this step** and have the behavior behavior_name.
-   A `BatchedStepResult` contains information about the state of the agents in a group such as the observations, the rewards, the done flags and the agent identifiers.
-The data is in `np.array` of which the first dimension is always the number of agents which requested a decision in the simulation since the last call to `env.step()` note that the number of agents is not guaranteed to remain constant during the simulation.
+   The `TerminalSteps` contains information about the state of the agents **whose episode ended** and have the behavior behavior_name.
+   Both `DecisionSteps` and `TerminalSteps` contain information such as the observations, the rewards and the agent identifiers.
+   `DecisionSteps` also contains action masks for the next action while `TerminalSteps` contains the reason for termination (did the Agent reach its maximum step and was interrupted).
+The data is in `np.array` of which the first dimension is always the number of agents note that the number of agents is not guaranteed to remain constant during the simulation and it is not unusual to have either `DecisionSteps` or `TerminalSteps` contain no Agents at all.
- - **Set Actions for Agent Group :`env.set_actions(agent_group: str, action: np.array)`** Sets the actions for a whole agent group. `action` is a 2D `np.array` of `dtype=np.int32` in the discrete action case and `dtype=np.float32` in the continuous action case.
+ - **Set Actions :`env.set_actions(behavior_name: str, action: np.array)`**
+   Sets the actions for a whole agent group. `action` is a 2D `np.array` of `dtype=np.int32` in the discrete action case and `dtype=np.float32` in the continuous action case.
    The first dimension of `action` is the number of agents that requested a decision